josecar25/PMUMT_annotated_UGC_corpus/README.md

 ## Getting the scores and ratios

-Regarding evaluation, we provide a script that reads the predictions for each of our sample models (*s2s*, *c2c*, *Tx*) in the generated data folders (*1type* and *ntypes*) to compute machine translation scores and robustness ratios for each of our experiments using a 95% confidence interval:
+Regarding evaluation, we provide a script that reads the predictions for each of our sample models (*s2s*, *c2c*, *Tx*) in the generated data folders (*1type* and *ntypes*, named as **X.norm/noisy.pred_SYSTEM.en**) to compute machine translation scores and robustness ratios for each of our experiments using a 95% confidence interval:

 For the *1type* experiment: